How to Write an Impressive UC Activities List

 Workplace #1: The Shubert Theatre

-Company description: Public performance venue in New Haven, CT serving over 130,000 residents.
+Please briefly describe the company or organization where you worked.
+Public performance venue in New Haven, CT serving over 130,000 residents.
 Founded in 1914, the Shubert has hosted over 600 pre-Broadway caliber shows.
 The Shubert has featured many premier actors, including Paul Newman, Jane Fonda, & James Earl Jones.
-(250 characters)
+(250 characters of 250 allowed)

 Job title: Technical Intern, Lighting & Sound

-Job responsibilities: 10-week internship under supervision of Technical Director, working on lighting & sound for full-length, multi-day performances of “Motown the Musical” & “War on the Catwalk.”
+What were your job responsibilities?
+10-week internship under supervision of Technical Director, working on lighting & sound for full-length, multi-day performances of “Motown the Musical” & “War on the Catwalk.”
 Despite being youngest member of 16-person crew, I designed & executed lighting & audio for 3 scenes for live performances to audiences of 1400.
 Local paper rated shows 5/5.
-(350 characters)
+(350 characters of 350 allowed)

 ----